kubr2017/neighborhood-map/README.md

 This is final project 'Neighborhood map' of UDACITY Nannodegree Front-End Web developers programm.
 Its demonstrate skills to using API and React framework.

-In general its web page that show list and locations of high rated venues in Brooklyn Heights neighborhood, Brooklyn,NY,USA.
+In general - this is the web page that show list and locations of high rated venues in Brooklyn Heights neighborhood, Brooklyn,NY,USA.
-Click on any venue in list select appropriate markers in Google MAP and vice versa.
+Click on any venue in list selects appropriate markers in Google MAP and vice versa.
 User can use filter in top of page by typing letters in input box - list dynamically will change.

 Each venues include own photos and menu from FourSquare.com.